“Bring me the strong ale, boy!” A loudly laughing young dark elf, bellowed at Kevo-Grod.

 “He probably thought you were challenging him a dance off,” G’Jenn said helpfully.

 “No, no,” Grod clarified.
 “Duel.
 Meet at dawn.
 Your family gets together later for your funeral.
 Possible blood feud ensues.
 You know, duel as in ‘duel’” Grod waved his hands for emphasis. ”My choice of weapons are fists and teeth.
 We fight.
 You die.
 That kind of thing.
 Duel.”

 “What?” the human gasped.
 “Thats barbaric!
 That’s inhuman!”
 Then clasped his hands over his own mouth in horror.

 “Great!
 Now he is calling me I-word too?”
 Grod could barely keep from laughing.

 The skinny human looked unutterably miserable.

 “Hmm,” the Horde-Brigadier appeared to be deep in thought.
 “This fortress is in on tribal reservation land,” Rauoo said dryly.
 “The Banner Sergeant, (please get his rank right, unlike you he earned his place), is well within his legal rights to take your head and your woman.”

 Grod’s jaw literally dropped to his chest in horror.

-“Peace-inviolate guest sounds very ethnically authentic,” the man burbled.
+“Guest-rite sounds very ethnically authentic,” the man burbled.